 To know when to start transplants inside: Check with your local Cooperative Extension Office to determine average last frost free date in your area, or judge by your own experience.
 Look on your seed packets, and those that should be started inside will say something like, “Should be started inside 8 weeks before last frost”.
 Sort into groups by when they need to be planted.
 If your packets aren't labeled or you aren't sure, you can check out the post “When should I start my seeds?“, which has printable seed starting calendars and outdoor sowing schedules.

-I like to record the specific variety of a crop, not just “tomato” or “pepper”, because I typically grow over 20 different types of tomatoes, as well as multiple varieties of many other crops.
-Each variety has specific growth traits and habits that need to be accounted for in addition to the general properties.
+I label the seed trays with Popsicle sticks.
+I record the specific variety of a crop, not just “tomato” or “pepper”, because I typically grow over 20 different types of tomatoes, as well as multiple varieties of many other crops.
+I use a Each variety has specific growth traits and habits that need to be accounted for in addition to the general properties.
 For instance, I grow a couple of determinate tomatoes, which require very little staking, but mostly indeterminate tomatoes, which require substantial support.
 (Discussion of determinate versus indeterminate tomatoes and tomato supports.)

 I use mostly recycled cellpacks from previous years for ease of planting.
 They provide deep root space with a minimal footprint.
 In each cell I put more or less seeds, depending on expected germination rates.
 Some varieties will last ten years or more, others will germinate poorly at only a year or two of age.
 I've noticed by tracking this information that seeds of similar crops from different seed providers have better germination rates after storage, as well as better germination rates right from the start.
 (Check out my favorite seeds sources and seed storage recommendations.)
 As germination rates decreases, I use proportionately more seed per cell/container.